-- Provide a meaningful description of their online interest-based advertising (“IBA”) practices in a publicly posted privacy statement or other notice, and indicate adherence to the Principles in its notice.
+Provide a meaningful description of their online interest-based advertising (“IBA”) practices in a publicly posted privacy statement or other notice, and indicate adherence to the DAAC principles in the notice.

-- Include a clear, meaningful, and prominent link on webpages where data is collected or used by Third Parties for IBA purposes.
-This link should be above the fold and point to either (i) the industry-developed website or (ii) a list of such Third Parties.
+Include a clear, meaningful, and prominent link on pages/apps where data is collected or used by Third Parties for IBA purposes.
+This link should be above the fold and point to either (i) the industry-developed website (this DAAC website) or (ii) a list of such Third Parties.

-If your company engages in IBA on another website, then you may also be a Third Party, and you should also comply with the sections of the Principles and the implementation guide directed to Third Parties engaged in those activities.
+If your company engages in IBA on another website, then you may also be a Third Party, and you should also comply with the Third Party responsibilities.